VArtzy/neocurl/README.md

 - Seperate window will appear and provide response from curl http request with time measurre in second

+### Contributing

+Contributions are welcome!
+If you encounter a bug or want to enhance this plugin, feel free to open an issue or create a pull request.

 **You may check or contributing [wiki page](https://github.com/VArtzy/neocurl/wiki) to cover another case example.**

 - ¹ Neocurl use neovim native UI (window) and curl, making an interactive interface and raw curl performance.